rambotech/CCBQuickCategorizer/README.md

 If you are an experienced developer who wants to have everything including source code, you know what to do.

 If you have a Windows laptop or desktop and just want to use the application to categorize, do the following:
-- In the file list above, right-click on the file CCBQuickCategorizer_User.zip
-- In the pop-up menu, select the open that says "Save link as" (Chrome) or whatever is similar for the browser.
-- In the dialog, select a place to put it.
-(Desktop will work just fine)
-- Once the download completes, open Windows Explorer and go to the place you saved the file in, in the step above.
+- Click the "Download ZIP" button above.
+This will start the download to your downloads folder.
+- Open your downloads folder in Windows Explorer, and locate the downloaded file.
 - Right-click on the file, and select "Extract All..."
-- In the dialog which appears, tick the checkbox labeled "Show extracted files when complete", and click the Extract button.
+- In the dialog which appears, click the Browse button and select the desktop.
+Tick the checkbox labeled "Show extracted files when complete", and click the Extract button.
+- Go to your desktop and open the folder named "CCBQuickCategorizer-master", then open the folder "CCBQuickCategorizer_User" in the list.
-- In the new Windows Explorer which was opened, look for a file named CCBQuickCategorizer.exe
+- Look for a file named CCBQuickCategorizer.exe
 - Double-click that file to start the program.
+You will need to double-click the import and export file names, and navigate to this folder to select clearcheckbook.csv for the export file, and ccb_import.csv for the import file.

 There will be a quick video introduction available soon.